FocusZTV/Nemo-Bot/README.md

-# nemobot
+# NemoBot
-My Custom Discord Bot for the Electrolyte Community
+My Custom Discord Bot for a few servers!